racheldunn/vaccination-rates-datajam-team4/README.md

 1. Indigenous communities were negatively correlated with vaccination rates
 2. Percenatge of detached houses negatively correlated with vaccine coverage.
 3. Percentage of population being Chinese is also negatively correlated with vaccine coverage.
-4. The biggest predictor of vaccine coverage is % population with < high school education.
+4. The biggest predictor of vaccine coverage is percenatge of population with less than high school education level.

 ## Discussions

-1. Assist health authorities in understanding what factors are driving vaccination rates across subregions
+1. Assist health authorities in understanding what factors are driving vaccination rates across subregions.
 2. Potentially amend policies based on targeted socioeconomic metrics that correlate with vaccination hesitancy
 3. Eventually, ensure vaccine inclusion amongst population of diverse demographics